 He sells his drinks at the markets or in restaurants in the south Florida area.
 He’s definitely found a winning recipe there.

-Comprised of nien medicinal herbs such as hemp stalk, burdock root, lemongrass, ginger and cayenne pepper working in unison to put you on the path to optimal health.
+Comprised of nine medicinal herbs such as hemp stalk, burdock root, lemongrass, ginger and cayenne pepper working in unison to put you on the path to optimal health.
 I loved it!
 Don’t forget your hemplade and electric herbs.

 If you’ve been following us on Instagram stories you would have met some of these colorful locals as we visited the markets.